Economic Freedom, Markets, and Women's Well-Being

 Women’s ability to contribute to, and benefit from, market institutions is a topic of vital economic importance.
 When entire groups of people, like women, are restricted from owning property, moving freely within their countries and abroad, starting a business, or working in a particular occupation, everyone is robbed of the value that could have been created if they had been allowed to share their talents and ideas with the world.

-This 2020 Women and Progress report explains the construction of the Gender Disparity Index, which calculates the effect of restrictions on women who wish to participate in the market process.
-The Gender Disparity Index is used to adjust the index published in the Fraser Institute’s Economic Freedom of the World to produce a more inclusive measure of economic freedom in the world.
+This 2025 Women and Progress report explains the construction of the Gender Disparity Index, which calculates the effect of restrictions on women who wish to participate in the market process.
+The Gender Disparity Index is used to adjust the index published in the Fraser Institute’s Economic Freedom of the World report to produce a more inclusive measure of economic freedom in the world.

 Do women flourish more in economically free societies?
-The report compares the gender-adjusted, measure of economic freedom to a broad sample of economic indicators of women’s well-being like health outcomes, labor market outcomes, and educational outcomes.
+The report compares the gender-adjusted measure of economic freedom to a broad sample of economic indicators of women’s well-being like health outcomes, labor market outcomes, and educational outcomes.
 Countries are sorted into quartiles according to their gender-adjusted economic freedom scores and the average outcomes are compared across quartiles, most free to least free.
 As the report shows, countries with greater economic freedom tend to have more desirable scores on the measures of well-being.

 Download the Publication